fastoch/Linux/directories.md

 >[!caution]
 >be very careful when using `rm -rf`, as this cmd can destroy your entiresystem!

-To be prompted before deletion: `rm -rfi dirname`
+To be prompted before deletion: `rm -rfi dirname`  (type y for yes, default is no)